vamenard/godfather-rockrobot/README.md

 Godfather Rock Robot
 ====================
-by Vincent Menard (thabob@gmail.com)
+-We owe our live to game theories. by Vincent Menard (thabob@gmail.com)

 The project is fork of initial project from Shawn Crigger https://github.com/svizion/Godfather

 Godfather is a strategy game made by Kabam and now distributed by Rock You.
 Usage of bots is tolerated, as long as you do not abuse.
-Keep in mind that misusage of this program can get your account banned by Kabam/RockYou, if you set the refresh timer to fast, the requests to game server can be enormous and you will get noticed, USE IT AT YOUR OWN RISK.
 This version enable options of attacking gangs and MI using multiples hoods and fixed time intervals (see attackCtlLvl10.php).
 It also provide automatic troop training and first neighbourhood automatic reinforcement from all hoods (see trainallCtrl.php).

 The project now use web controllers that refresh using meta timer in order to visits all hood and execute tasks.
 Those controllers display iframes that open specific sub-tasks.
 To move troops around, it is required to remembers the previously trained troops, we write into cache files so that when the controller comes back to the hood, it remembers what troop it started to train 90 minutes and can send them.

 [ Configuration ]

+First start configuring arrays in config.php

 - Troop training